innofactororg/check-pull-request/README.md

         # The code owner can't be the user who opened the pull request, unless
         # the user is the only owner.
         #
+        # Note: This action will ignore emails and teams specified in CODEOWNERS file.
+        #
         # Default: true
         require_code_owner_review: true

+        # Require a CODETEAMS file.
+        #
+        # The check will fail if the repository don't have a CODETEAMS file in
+        # either the root, docs/, or .github/ directory.
+        #
+        # The CODETEAMS file is retrieved from the base branch of a
+        # pull request (e.g. main), so it can be protected.
+        #
+        # Default: false
+        require_codeteams_file: false

         # Check that a code team member has reviewed and approved the pull request.
         # The code team member can't be the user who opened the pull request, unless